 Treatable Cracked Tooth

-ए split tooth is usually the result of an untreated cracked tooth.
-It can be identified by a crack with distinct segments.
-This type of tooth can never be saved intact.
-Yet, the position and extent of the problem will dictate whether any portion of the tooth can be saved.
-Sometimes, endodontic retreatment by the doctors and restoration by your dentist can be used to save a portion of the tooth.
+A split tooth is often the result of the long-term progression of a cracked tooth.
+The split tooth is identified by a crack with distinct segments that can be separated.
+A split tooth cannot be saved intact.
+The position and extent of the crack, हालाँकि, will determine whether any portion of the tooth can be saved.
+In some cases, endodontic treatment or retreatmentmay be needed to save the tooth.

 Vertical Root Fracture